ghc-proposals/ghc-proposals/proposals/0000-proposal-process.rst

 the final arbiter of proposal acceptance.

-To ensure that the process is as accessible and convenient as possible, I propose that we build this process on top of Github.
+To ensure that the process is as accessible and convenient as possible, I propose that we build this process on top of GitHub.

 Proposal process
 ~~~~~~~~~~~~~~~~